csinghdev/laravel-starter/README.md

 development.
 A lot of things which needs to be taken care of during REST API Development are already present here.

 Following are the list of things taken care of:
-- JWT pre-installed.
+- JWT pre-installed
-- Authentication APIs are ready to use.
+- Authentication APIs are ready to use
 - Consistent Response in all APIs and Exception Handling
-- Registration API.
+- Registration API
-- Email Verification APIs.
+- Email Verification APIs
+- Forgot Password APIs
-- API Logging.
+- API Logging
-- Backup automation and management.
+- Backup automation and management
+- Laravel Telescope for debugging in local environment

 ## Want to do it yourself?
 Here is the list of video tutorials you can follow to do it by yourself.